 - We made all of our food from scratch.
 All of it.
 Even corn tortillas, though they’re one of the things I rarely make anymore now that we have more income.

 - We ground our own flour.
 As a gluten-free family, buying flour is super expensive.
 I quickly learned that I could grind rice for $.59/pound (or less if I bought bulk rice) using the kitchen grinder my mother-in-law had given us as a wedding present.
 To this day, we grind our own rice and millet.
 The only change we’ve made is buying other flours that aren’t as easy to grind at home.

 We shopped at cheap stores

 I don’t think I even set foot inside a Kroger, and if I went to Whole Foods, it was a rare treat, and usually because I was with someone who wanted to go – not because I could afford to buy anything there!

-Our groceries came primarily from Aldi, Save-A-Lot, and sometimes, Walmart.
-For non-perishables, I would scour the internet – mostly Amazon – looking for deals, and buying in bulk where I could to save on price per unit.
-It was sometimes a lot of money up front, but they were things I knew we’d use, and like I said, we had the grocery budget up front, so it was doable.
+Our groceries came primarily from Aldi, Save-A-Lot, and sometimes Walmart.
+For non-perishables, I would scour the internet – mostly Amazon – looking for deals and buying in bulk where I could to save on the price per unit.
+It was sometimes a lot of money upfront, but they were things I knew we’d use, and as I said, we had the grocery budget upfront, so it was doable.

 We lived in a housing situation where Gabe could work off the rent

 This has been a huge blessing!
 And even though I budgeted every month for rent in case Gabe couldn’t get the work in that he needed to, I ended up being able to add that money back into our savings account at the end of each month.